S. Z. K e l l e r, Author

-I walked the three blocks from our house to the cold, north shore of the San Francisco Bay.
-Just days into the new year, the boxy white float, wrapped like a present with a wide red ribbon, still supported the small green Christmas tree and bobbed around in the shallows; but the holiday was over and it would soon be gone—tomorrow or the next day.
+I remembered those faint points of light as I walked the long block from our house to the cold, north shore of the San Francisco Bay.
+Just days into the new year, the boxy white float, wrapped like a present with a wide red ribbon, still supported the small green Christmas tree and bobbed around in the shallows.
+Over the years, I’d come to expect this gift from no one to everyone.
+People would stop along this wide stretch of bay, get out of their cars, and photograph the bright little tree; moms and dads wearing woolen scarves and parkas, pushing strollers, pointed out the cheerful conifer to their bundled-up kids; but the holiday was over and the annual gift in the shoals would soon be gone—disappearing as quickly as it had appeared.

+I sat on a flat slab of rip-rap and gazed across the silver blue water.
+To the south, lights began to illuminate the fuzzy skyline of San Francisco and the bridges that spanned the bay.
 Waiting for the phone call from my beautiful Ukrainian oncologist—known affectionately by her staff as the 007 Girl—I was weak but happy and expected good news.
-I sat on a flat slab of rip-rap and gazed across the silver blue water.
-To the south, lights began to dot the fuzzy skyline of San Francisco and the bridges that spanned the bay.
 My cell phone rang in my pocket and I smiled.

 “Hello, Mrs. Keller?”